Wastewater Rate Cases

 eDocket May 23, 2017

-Update as of June 14, 2017: The Arizona Corporation Commission, at their open meeting June 13, approved full consolidation of the five wastewater districts.
-The final numbers are not yet known, but the fully phased-in flat rate will be around $38 per month (with no additional charge based on water usage).
-The phase-in will take place in five annual steps.
-Once official numbers are finalized, more information will be posted on this page.
+The Arizona Corporation Commission, at their open meeting June 13, 2017, approved full consolidation of the five wastewater districts.
+The fully phased-in flat rate will be $38.59 per month (with no additional charge based on water usage).
+The phase-in will take place in five annual steps, as shown below:

 About the case